Laura McCabe, Associate Vice President for Research Regulatory Support

 Michigan State University researchers seek to conduct their research in ways that protect the health and safety of research subjects and investigators as well as the environment.
 The Office of Research Regulatory Support (ORRS) offers online and face-to-face training and resources to help researchers assure safety in their labs, conduct research responsibly, and comply with relevant regulations.
-ORRS also pursues accreditation and certifications to assure that programs relating to human and animal subjects and environmental health and safety not only meet, but exceed, federal regulations.
+ORRS also pursues accreditation and certifications to assure that programs relating to human and animal subjects as well as environmental health and safety meet federal regulations.
 These efforts aim to maintain Michigan State University‘s respected compliance record.
 The major units within the office include: